aizzen3/temp_seq_correction_NN/README.md

-# Temperature Sequence Correction with SATIS Conv1Dâ€“BiLSTM
+# Temperature Sequence Correction with SATIS, Conv1D, BiLSTM

 This repository explores neural-network methods for reconstructing a hidden global-temperature sequence from three noisy and partially missing sensor